Meet Sierra & Adam, Co-creating Your Community

 (and Maeve)

-At the same time Sierra was looking to relocate, her husband and co-founder Adam Fujawa was ready to shift professional gears.
-He loved his last positions' hospitality and facility management aspects but wanted to transition away from food.
+At the same time that Sierra was looking to relocate, her husband and co-founder, Adam Fujawa, was ready to shift professional gears.
+He loved the hospitality and facility management aspects of his last position, but wanted to transition away from food.

-The two decided Adam could manage the space and handle the day-to-day tasks by partnering, leaving Sierra to paint.
-They began brainstorming and quickly realized that renting studio spaces to artists had a lot of room for failure.
-Artists are prone to being messy in their workspaces, keeping odd hours, and not being active in community spaces.
+The two decided that, given Sierra's entrepreneurial background, she could create the business and handle the behind-the-scenes running of the company.
+Adam could manage the space and handle the day-to-day tasks.
+At first, they looked for a building where Sierra could have a pretty studio space, and then rent out the other rooms to artists.
+But as they began brainstorming, they quickly realized that renting studio spaces to artists had a lot of room for failure.
+Artists (other than Sierra, who is an extremely tidy painter) are often prone to being messy in their workspaces, keeping irregular hours, and not being actively engaged in community spaces.

-After deliberating over how to create a community, accommodate people working office hours, and keep messiness to a minimum (aka, no paint on the floors), they realized that a coworking space would provide everything desired.
+After deliberating on how to create a community, accommodate people working during office hours, and minimize messiness (i.e., no paint on the floors), they realized that a coworking space would provide everything they desired.

 Creating an Inclusive Community

-After speaking with a few dozen people in the Southwest community, both of whom are incredibly well-networked and friends who were members of co-working spaces in different parts of Austin, trends began to appear.
+After speaking with a few dozen well-networked individuals in the Southwest community and friends who had been members of coworking spaces in various parts of Austin, trends began to emerge.

-The first is that the negative feelings that people currently coworking are that the spaces are cold and industrial in appearance and that the people who rent desks and offices tend to dominate the spaces over those who only need to work a few days a week at a space.
+The first were the negative feelings that people currently coworking had about the numerous cold and industrial spaces, and that the individuals who rent desks and offices tend to dominate the spaces over those who only need to work a few days a week at a space.

-The Southwest community craves a membership-style event space to participate in low-key events like coffee and social meet-ups.
+The second was that the Southwest Austin community craves a membership-style event space to participate in low-key events like coffee and social meet-ups.
 Many people are busy caring for children and/or aging parents and want closer-to-home options.
 They felt isolated in certain ways from Austin and wanted a place to connect and gather.

-The third was a space to rent for meetings and gatherings on nights and weekends.
+The third was a space to rent for meetings that was pretty and close to home.

 The community's needs aligned with Sierra and Adam's goals, and the idea of Maeve House was born.